POPL 2025

 Sun 19 - Sat 25 January 2025 Denver, Colorado, United States

 Meta-programming is the art of writing programs that produce or manipulate other programs.
 This allows programmers to automate error-prone or repetitive tasks, and exploit domain-specific knowledge to customize the generated code.
-Unfortunately, writing safe meta-programs remains very challenging and sometimes frustrating, as traditionally errors in the generated code are only detected when running it, but not at the time when code is generated.
-To make it easier to write and maintain meta-programs, tools that allow us to detect errors during code generation – instead of when running the generated code – are essential.
+Unfortunately, writing safe meta-programs remains very challenging, since errors in the generated code are usually only detected when running it, but not at the time when code is generated.
 How can we design a flexible and expressive meta-programming framework where we provide a range of safety guarantees about the code that is being generated and the code generator itself?

 Tue 21 Jan